llvm/Polygeist/content/_index.md

 flow, OpenMP/GPU parallelism, and lowering C or C++ constructs to user-defined custom operations.

-The following shows a simple example where we use Polygesit to enter the MLIR lowering pipeline and raise the C code to the Affine dialect.

 ## Components

 Polygeist is composed of two pieces: